pstajanca/arknos-website/replit.md

 # Overview

-This is a modern full-stack web application for Arknos Technologies, a data analytics consulting company.
-The application serves as a corporate website with a contact form system that handles client inquiries.
-It features a clean, professional design with a focus on data analytics services and includes email functionality to notify the company of new contact form submissions.
+This is a modern full-stack web application for Arknos Technologies, a high-tech startup that develops advanced sensing and monitoring solutions.
+The application serves as a professional landing page with animated backgrounds, high-quality branding, and a contact form system.
+It features an industrial high-tech design with navy/blue color scheme and includes email functionality for client inquiries.
+The project is fully configured for easy Netlify deployment.

 # User Preferences